alejandroalffer/alastria-node-t/README.md

     >+ **YOUR_ENODE** is the value of the ENODE_ADDRESS file
     >+ **YOUR_IP** is the external IP of your node

 * With that value, create a pull request to request permission, adding the line to the node list.
+You can access to this Alastria form, https://portal.r2docuo.com/alastria/forms/noderequest, to perform administrative permision.

 * When the pull request is accepted, you will see that your node starts connecting to its peers and starts synchronizing the blockchain.
 The process of synchronization can take hours or even one or two days depending on the speed of your network and machine.
 ## Maintaining Node